Friday, September 20, 2024

 And that is why he wrote this book.

-I loved this book when I found it at my local library in the late 60s.
-It was far from the first book I read on magic, but the writing style conveyed Curry’s enthusiasm for the subject in the same way that Henry Hay had presented his in The Amateur Magician’s Handbook.
+I found Magician's Magic at my local library in the late 60s.
+It was far from the first book I read on magic, but the writing style conveyed Curry’s enthusiasm for the subject in the same way that Henry Hay had in The Amateur Magician’s Handbook.

-Magician’s Magic featured some stage illusions that had inspired Curry including the head on sword trick, but it also contained many of Curry’s own inventions, the jewel in the crown being Curry’s full handling of Out of this World.
+Magician’s Magic featured some stage illusions that had inspired Curry including the head on sword trick he saw at the sideshow, but it also contained many of Curry’s own inventions, the jewel in the crown being Curry’s full handling of Out of this World.
 It was in this book that Paul Curry created something of a myth when he told the story of magician Harry Green baffling Winston Churchill with Out of this World:

 It seems that one evening during World War II a group of Winston Churchill’s friends arranged a dinner party in an attempt to lighten, if only for an hour or so, the burdensome responsibilities that went with being a wartime prime minister.